 Our very experienced coaches, over many years of teaching, have learnt what educational researchers are now starting to confirm: That a child’s level of achievement is generally linked to their own subconscious evaluation of themselves.
 Raise a child’s level of expectation and their performance level will improve dramatically in every direction.

-For this reason Master Coaching is much more than a coaching centre; motivation is very much a part of the strategy used in our tuition.
+Motivation is very much a part of the strategy used in our tuition.
 We have created this letter to inform you, as a parent, as to our general approach and to encourage you to interact with us if you feel that we are not reaching our stated commitments.
 We do not make wild guarantees of success by our coaching systems, but we do promise that we will follow the guideposts to success outlined below.
 Your feedback at every stage is always welcomed and appreciated.
-Parents know when things are not going well with their child, but by using the Master Coaching systems you can be confident that your child will not only have the skills taught expertly, but motivation, attitude and confidence will be used in every session to maximise how well your child is achieving.
+Parents know when things are not going well with their child, but by using the Master Coaching systems you can be confident that your child will not only have the skills taught expertly but the motivation, attitude, and confidence will be used in every session to maximise how well your child is achieving.

 Guide Posts to success.